.

 Expo Phuket Bazaar

-Expo Phuket is a very little-known covered bazaar found in Phuket Town, next to the newly renovated Novotel Phokeethra hotel.
-Expo Phuket is surprisingly vast and modern as it was also renovated recently.
+Expo Phuket is a very little-known covered bazaar in Phuket Town, next to the Novotel Phokeethra hotel.
+It is surprisingly vast and modern, having been renovated recently.
+Like other bazaars, it sells the usual range of clothing, accessories and souvenirs.
+Location: Phuket Town – next to Novotel Phokeethra Read More!

 Street Shopping